robdyke/dotfiles/README.md

 I maintain it so that I can be productive within 10 minutes of encountering a new or re-installed PC.

+The focus is on functionality.
+Features are only added, in minimal form, if I use them regularly.

 # General Tools